 For details about this concentration, click here.

-The political science concentration provides PhD students with theoretical and methodological training at the intersection of gender and politics.
-The concentration will equip students with the feminist and LGBTQ+ theoretical frameworks as well as the methodological tools (qualitative, quantitative and mixed methods) necessary to conduct cutting edge research on gendered political processes in the US and cross-nationally.
-Students are expected to complete 8 credits of graduate work in the political science department that include courses on the profession of political science, research methods, a 3 credit core course in either feminist political theory or gender and politics, and 6-7 credit hours of additional, graduate-level elective classes in political science.
+The Political Science Concentration provides Ph.D. students with theoretical and methodological training at the intersection of gender and politics.
+The concentration equips students with the gender, sexuality, and/or intersectional theoretical frameworks as well as the methodological tools (qualitative, quantitative and mixed methods) necessary to conduct cutting edge research on gendered political processes in the U.S. and cross-nationally.
+Students are expected to complete three core gender and politics graduate course credits, five professional development and methodology graduate course credits, and six to seven elective course credits.

 Keisha Lindsay headshot